 Bangladesh amends war crimes law, mulls banning Islamists

-DHAKA (Reuters) - Bangladesh's parliament, meeting demands of protesters thronging the capital, amended a law on Sunday allowing the state to appeal any verdict in war crimes trials it deems inadequate and out of step with public opinion.
+DHAKA (Reuters) - DHAKA Feb 17 (Reuters) - Bangladesh's parliament, meeting the demands of protesters thronging the capital, amended a law on Sunday allowing the state to appeal any verdict in war crimes trials it deems inadequate and out of step with public opinion.